 Alternatively, this feature can be disabled altogether.
 Note however that by doing so you will significantly decrease the security of the service and not follow NIST guidelines:

 When processing requests to establish and change memorized secrets, verifiers SHALL compare the prospective secrets against a list that contains values known to be commonly-used, expected, or compromised.
-For example, the list MAY include, but is not limited to:
+For example, the list MAY include, but isn't limited to:

 - Passwords obtained from previous breach corpuses.